Raurisertal Family Weeks

 It's time to discover pure pleasure in the powder, on a skiing holiday in the Austrian Alps.

-Enjoying the spectacular landscape from the floating pool in Lake Wolfgang.
+Picture this: a warming dip, enjoying the spectacular winter landscape from the floating pool in Lake Wolfgang.

 Thanks to a special Snowman Ticket rate and Magic Carpet training lift, you can enjoy skiing with the whole family amidst magnificent Bohemian Forest scenery at the skiing area Hochficht.

 There are hardly any winter sports enthusiasts who nail their boards to the wall when taking a time out from skiing, never to be used again.
 Most skiers head back to the pistes sooner or later, and Tirol's Silberregion Karwendel is a great place to do so.

 Handlebar and saddle remain, but the wheels are replaced by skis on the snowbike, and the pedals are simply not needed for your swift ride down the mountain.

 Just bring a good mood and the love of snow - fitness levels and experience can stay at home when you head to the "NTC Blue Day" Fun Park in Carinthia's Nassfeld.

 Summit platforms usually offer a spectacular view, but the Stubai Glacier took this one step further with a platform suspended in air, accentuating the image of the mountain.